matteogiorgi/geoteodotnet/index.md

 # Beep-boop

 Here you go folks, I'm the alien living in [Matteo](https://github.com/MatteoGiorgi)'s head and this is my `main`.
-Do you want to know something more?
-Click [this](https://nbviewer.jupyter.org/github/MatteoGiorgi/cv/blob/master/src/cv.pdf) or [that](https://nbviewer.jupyter.org/github/MatteoGiorgi/cv/blob/master/src/cv.pdf).
+Do you really want to know something more?
+All right then, you can click [this](https://nbviewer.jupyter.org/github/MatteoGiorgi/cv/blob/master/src/cv.pdf) or [that](https://nbviewer.jupyter.org/github/MatteoGiorgi/cv/blob/master/src/cv.pdf).